 “The Sun-Dance – the most important celebration of the year – was held by the Indians in July when the berries were ripe.
 They were used on the sacred altar, signifying the manifold gifts of the earth as we use wheat in our thanksgiving altars, and in many other ways during the week of celebration.

 “In the tobacco planting ceremony of the Blackfoot is beautiful ceremony as full of mystery as a Chinese painting.
 The Saskatoon blossom was used to symbolize spring.
 The sacred vessel which was later to carry the previous herbs to the planting ground was filled with the blossoms of the Saskatoon and the buffalo flower.
 Flowering branches of saskatoons were tied to poles inside the chief’s lodge where much of the ceremonies took place.
 Dry sticks were brought in to represent little human beings and the dance which was to follow.
 In the dance each person held a branch of saskatoon blossom, making sweeping motions on the ground with the blossoms to instill in the images the spirit of the earth.
 After dancing thus four times, they stood and beat time with the branches instead of the rattles usually used in such ceremonies.
 Images and branches were then taken and hidden near plot where the tobacco was planted.
 Blossoming branches were also strewed on the way to the hiding place.”

 (These notes were recorded in the Lethbridge Herald, May 12, 1939)

-18 - Annora Brown Lectured on the Buffalo Berry – Joyce Sasse
+17 - From Annora Brown’s Lecture Notes: the Saskatoon – Joyce Sasse

 Our goal is to preserve and record the life and achievements of Ms. Brown.
 If you have any information, know where we can locate private / public paintings, would like to send us copies of books or you are willing to donate to help with costs for acquiring / re-matting paintings and prints etc., please contact us at